Updated: Aug 17, 2021

 Customer satisfaction surveys can be conducted by mail, over the phone, and online.
 Each has its own set of pros and cons, but it seems that the most common channels are online and over the phone.
 The correct medium for your survey depends on your organization and what its looking to accomplish.
 A smaller business may be able to utilize telemarketing to survey customers about their experience and gain more detailed insights that an online questionnaire would not.
 A larger business might have the most success with an online survey.
 Online surveys make it easier to gather data and analyze responses within a short amount of time.
 Both methods provide invaluable insights, but they only work when you implement the best means for gathering customer feedback.

 If both companies and customers are spending valuable time on a survey, it has to create value for everyone.
 Survey questions have to learn more than what makes customers satisfied or happy.
-Survey needs to discover what creates an emotional connection between a buyer and a product, service, or salesperson.
+Surveys need to discover what creates an emotional connection between a buyer and a product, service, or salesperson.

 A survey must be brief in order to retain the attention of the consumer.
 This means that every question is significant.
 The questions must gather more information than whether or not if a customer is satisfied.
 Specific inquiries about what the company does well or not give worthwhile information.
 Open-ended questions are a beneficial option for precise information that could not be collected by a multiple choice type question.
 This helps you collect better information in order to improve your customer experience.